Douglas Ross left humiliated as Chancellor ignores windfall tax pleas

-Rishi Sunak and Jeremy Hunt have humiliated and undermined Douglas Ross after they ignored his repeated personal pleas not to extend the windfall tax on oil and gas.
+Douglas Ross has been left humiliated after Rishi Sunak and Jeremy Hunt ignored his repeated personal pleas not to extend the windfall tax on oil and gas.

 Labour and the SNP said it proved how irrelevant the Scottish Conservative leader was to his colleagues in London.